vikramaH/links/Great_Links.md

 HalbachMRIDesigner ---> https://github.com/menkueclab/HalbachMRIDesigner
 This tool can create an OpenSCAD geometry of a halbach cylinder which generates a homogeneous magnetic field inside.

 HalbachOptimisation ---> https://github.com/LUMC-LowFieldMRI/HalbachOptimisation ---> An implementation of a genetic algorithm to optimise the homogeneity of a Halbach array by varying the ring diameters along the length of the Halbach cylinder

+TEAM Workshop (see its website)
+The ultimate goal is to show the effectivness of numerical techniques and associated computer codes in solving electromagnetic field problems, and to gain ...